MakeSchool-Tutorials/html-portfolio/P10-contact-me/content.md

 Yeah, the form is not very pretty yet but we will make it look better in a few minutes.
 Before we move to styling the form, let's add placeholders and make the textarea a bit bigger.
 The placeholder attribute can be added to any input or textarea tag that has a text field.
 It's added like this: `placeholder="Put something meaningful here"` as an attribute to the tag.
 The textarea tag also takes the attributes rows and cols, which control how many rows and columns should be shown by default.

 > [action]
 > Add a placeholder to the email input and the textarea.
 Add cols and rows to the textarea tag and play around with the numbers.
 Start with 5 for each and see what that does.
 We can also make use of the **required** attribute.
-It takes no value but when it is added to the input element, the browser validates that the input element has a value.
+It takes no value but when it is added to the input element, the browser validates that the input element has a value and is not empty.

 <!-- Comment to break actionable boxes. -->